flybywiresim/docs/docs/fbw-a32nx/support/reported-issues.md

     ^^Description^^

-    Click spots for different controls in the virtual cockpit may seem "misaligned" or generally difficult to accurate select.
+    Click spots for different controls in the virtual cockpit may seem "misaligned" or generally difficult to accurately select.

     ^^Root Cause^^